Code4HR/cbf-clean/README.md

 Setup for Local Development (Windows)
 ===========================
 * Official Windows support for Meteor is still pending, but the community has one that works fine at http://win.meteor.com/.
+* Install it
+* fork+clone this repo to your machine
+* Open an Command Prompt or PowerShell Console
+* Navigate to the folder where you cloned cbf-clean
+* type meteor to launch local server
+* browse to localhost:3000

 Options for Deploying a Meteor App
 ===========================